happyteamio/website/content/blog/launch-go-in-aws-lambda-slack-slash-command-example.md

 ## Create Lambda
 Time for some coding.
-I assume you have Go installed already (you can find packages and install instructions for your system on official website [Downloads - The Go Programming Language](https://golang.org/dl/) , version 1.7.4 is latest stable at the time of writing this post).
+I assume that you have Go installed already (you can find packages and install instructions for your system on official website [Downloads - The Go Programming Language](https://golang.org/dl/), version 1.7.4 is the latest stable at the time of writing this post).
 Create a new folder in your `GOPATH` like:
 ```
 mkdir happy-slash-command
 cd happy-slash-command
 ```

-We will be using  [GitHub - xlab/go-lambda](https://github.com/xlab/go-lambda) project, to wrap up our go code and execute on AWS Lambda (as it's not natively supported yet).
+We will be using  [GitHub - xlab/go-lambda](https://github.com/xlab/go-lambda) project, to wrap up our GO code and execute on AWS Lambda (as it's not natively supported yet).
 First get the package via:
 `go get github.com/xlab/go-lambda`
-Now spin up your favourite code editor and create new file called `happy-slash-command.go` with following content:
+Now spin up your favorite code editor and create new file called `happy-slash-command.go` with following content:
 ```
 package happyteam